sensu/sensu-docs-legacy/docs/0.26/reference/silencing.md

 ### When to use silencing

-Silencing is used to prevent handlers from being triggered based on the check name, subscription or client name present in a check result.
+Silencing is used to prevent handlers from being triggered based on the check name present in a check result or the subscriptions associated with the client that published the check result.
 This can be desirable in many scenarios, giving operators the ability to quiet incoming alerts while coordinating their response.

 Sensu silencing entries make it possible to: